 Firmware Update Fixes Mavic Disconnect Issues

-DJI have released many firmware updates for the Mavic Pro and their other quadcopters, gimbals and cameras on a regular basis.
+DJI have release firmware updates for the Mavic Pro and their other quadcopters, gimbals and cameras on a regular basis.
 If you are having disconnects, then it is always recommended to update the Mavic Pro firmware.
 If you are troubleshooting Mavic 2 Pro or Zoom disconnect issues, then here is the instructions to update the Mavic 2 firmware.

 If you read down through the Mavic Pro firmware update release notes, you can see where certain updates fixed issues which could have been causing the Mavic Pro disconnects.